a building - founders hall at dusk

 Idea Fest

-Anyone from the Humboldt community can also submit their academic essays or research articles for the next issue of ideaFest Journal, Humboldt's own peer-reviewed academic journal.
+Anyone from the Cal Poly Humboldt community can also submit their academic essays or research articles for the next issue of IdeaFest Journal, Cal Poly Humboldt’s own peer-reviewed academic journal.
 The deadline to submit your publication proposals is posted on the ideafest website.
-For more information about ideaFest Journal contact Kyle Morgan at kyle.morgan@humboldt.edu.
+For more information about IdeaFest Journal contact Kyle Morgan at kyle.morgan@humboldt.edu.

 Campus Life